openhive-network/condenser/src/app/help/en/faq.md

 A VEST is a unit of measurement for Hive Power.
 A MVEST is one million VESTS.
 The amount of Hive Power in one MVEST can be found on <a href="https://hiveblocks.com/">hiveblocks.com</a> as `hive_per_mvests`.

 <a href="#Table_of_Contents_Economics">^</a>
-## <span id="Can_I_sell_goods_and_services_on_Hive">Can I sell goods and services on Hive?</span>

-Other than making a post and making sales manually, there is no interface for selling items directly on hive.blog.
-You can list goods and services on the third-party websites and accept payment in Hive Dollars or HIVE.
-You also have the option to advertise your items through Hive posts.

-<a href="#Table_of_Contents_Economics">^</a>
 ## <span id="How_can_I_withdraw_my_HIVE_or_HBD_coins">How can I withdraw my HIVE or HBD coins?</span>

 HIVE and HBD tokens are readily tradable to bitcoin, which can be traded for the local currency of your choice.
 There is a link to "Sell" your HIVE and HBD tokens in your wallet, which uses the <a href="https://blocktrades.us/">BlockTrades</a> interface.

-<a href="#Table_of_Contents_Economics">^</a>
-## <span id="Will_I_get_a_1099_from_Hive">Will I get a 1099 from Hive?</span>

-No, you are not being paid by Hive.
-The Hive network rewards you.
-It is your responsibility to determine what, if any, taxes apply to the transactions you make.
-Further, it is your responsibility to report and remit the correct tax to the appropriate tax authority.
-Hive is not responsible for determining whether taxes apply to your Hive transactions, or for collecting, reporting, withholding, or remitting any taxes arising from any Hive transactions.

 <a href="#Table_of_Contents_Economics">^</a>

 ## <span id="How_much_are_the_transaction_fees_for_sending_tokens_to_other_users">How much are the transaction fees for sending tokens to other users?</span>

 There are never any fees for transfers within the Hive network.
 However, if you transfer Hive to an exchange and convert it to another currency, you may incur a small fee from the exchange.